ravikumar-chinraj/portfolio-website/README.md

-# ravikumar.cloud
+# Portfolio website

-- Portfolio website
+- Created using SpringBoot(Java)
-- Created using SpringBoot(Java) and Deployed it into AWS cloud using Elastic BeanStalk (PaaS)
+- Using Dockerfile create a docker image and deploy into Azure EKS